Des Moines loses estimated $25 million in revenue to COVID-19

-DES MOINES, Iowa — Des Moines city officials have an idea of how much the COVID-19 pandemic has cost the city: an estimated 25 million dollars.
+DES MOINES, Iowa — Des Moines city officials have an idea of how much the COVID-19 pandemic has cost the city: an estimated $25 million.
 And that's just for this year.

-With fewer residents spending money filling up the gas tank and at local businesses, the City of Des Moines estimates that in fiscal year 2022, the city will lose another 12.7 million -- a total of 37.8 million dollars.
+With fewer residents spending money filling up the gas tank and at local businesses, the City of Des Moines estimates that in fiscal year 2022, the city will lose another $12.7 million -- a total of $37.8 million.

 Des Moines City Manager Scott Sanders told Local 5 this will mean some infrastructure projects may be impacted.